The Race Is on for a 'Concussion Pill' as New NFL Season Begins

 Dukes isn't shy about boasting what he believes his treatment could do.
 "This is the lone solution to the opioid epidemic as it stands today," he said.

-According to Dukes and his chief neurologist, Dr. Kevin Jackson, a version of the same treatment that makes Vick feel rejuvenated can be used to mitigate the effects of concussions.
+According to Dukes and his chief neurological surgeon, Dr. Kevin Jackson, a version of the same treatment that makes Vick feel rejuvenated can be used to mitigate the effects of concussions.
 And this treatment is not 10 years away or trapped in the rat race of mouse mazes.
 "Before the end of the year, we should have three FDA drug indications for some of our therapies: two for chronic pain and one for our acute concussion protocol," Dukes said.

 Dr. Jackson based the treatment on studies which showed that concussions have an impact on micronutrient levels in the brain.